open-mmlab/mmsegmentation/docs/en/notes/faq.md

 |        1.0.0rc1        | mmcv >= 2.0.0rc1, \<=2.0.0rc3> | MMEngine >= 0.1.0 |           mmcls>=1.0.0rc0           |          Not required          |
 |        1.0.0rc0        | mmcv >= 2.0.0rc1, \<=2.0.0rc3> | MMEngine >= 0.1.0 |           mmcls>=1.0.0rc0           |          Not required          |

+Notes:

+- MMClassification and MMDetatction are optional for MMSegmentation.
+If you didn't install them, `ConvNeXt` (required MMClassification) and MaskFormer, Mask2Former (required MMDetection) cannot be used.
+Please refer to [MMClasssication](https://github.com/open-mmlab/mmclassification) and [MMDetection](https://github.com/open-mmlab/mmdetection) for more details about their installation

-Notes: To install MMSegmentation 0.x and master branch, please refer to [the faq 0.x document](https://mmsegmentation.readthedocs.io/en/latest/faq.html#installation) to check compatible versions of MMCV.
+- To install MMSegmentation 0.x and master branch, please refer to [the faq 0.x document](https://mmsegmentation.readthedocs.io/en/latest/faq.html#installation) to check compatible versions of MMCV.

 ## How to know the number of GPUs needed to train the model